-Powerball sales increased \$66.7 million to \$177.7 million in 2013 compared to \$111.0 million in 2012.
-Several large jackpots helped drive this sales increase, including a record \$590 million jackpot in May 2013, and a \$588 million jackpot in November 2012.
-Additionally, there were four other Powerball jackpots that exceeded \$200 million.
-Additionally, some of the increase was due to Powerball's price point being \$2 the entire year in 2013, versus slightly less than six months during fiscal year 2012.
+Powerball sales decreased \$45.2 million to \$132.5 million in 2014 compared to \$177.7 million in 2013.
+The game experienced no large jackpots compared to the previous year.
 Powerball is a multi-state lottery online game operated by the Multi-State Lottery Association (MUSL).
 Through a cross-sell agreement between MUSL and participating Mega Millions states, the GLC began selling tickets for the Powerball online game during fiscal year 2010, on January 30, 2010.
 Drawings are held twice weekly on Wednesday and Saturday.
 Five winning numbers are drawn from a set of 59 white balls and one number is drawn from a second set of 35 red balls.
 Additionally, players can choose the PowerPlay option to increase their non-jackpot prizes for an additional \$1 per play, per draw.
 Non-jackpot prize tiers are fixed at multiples of four, three, or two from the base prize depending on the specific tier level.
+In January, 2014, the variable PowerPlay feature was changed to increase the multiplier factor to up to five times the prize winnings for non-jackpot winners.